Le Chardon Mountain Lodges are undoubtedly one of the most desirable and exclusive selection of chalets in Val d’Isère.

 3.1 All prices published or quoted are in Euro.
 Any quote given in Pound Sterling will be based on the daily exchange rate and may be subject to change on confirmation of the booking by CML.
 All written quotations are valid for a period of 7 days from the date of issue.
 Errors in costing are very rare, but should there be an obviously incorrect price, we will issue a new quotation and we will not be bound by the incorrect amount quoted.

 3.2 Although every effort is taken to ensure prices are accurate at the time of publication, price fluctuations due to circumstances out of our control can occur and due to the unique nature of our services, prices may change prior to contracting.

 4 Confirmation and Payment

-4.2 All payments must be made payable to C Mountain Lodges and can be made by bank transfer, cheque or credit/debit card.
+4.2 All deposit payments must be made payable to C Mountain Lodges and can be made by bank transfer, cheque or credit/debit card.
+Balance payments may only be made by bank transfer or cheque.
 Dishonored cheques will be treated as a cancellation, with relevant charges payable.